Choosing a career may feel like a daunting task—

 It’s always a good idea to ask people for an informational interview via LinkedIn.
 In other words, ask them to tell you about the job they happen to be doing, and you happen to be interested in.
 This kind of interview gives you an opportunity to corroborate all the information you found by yourself, including the salary.

-Informational interviews are a great thing and job seekers should utilise them as much as possible.
+Informational interviews are a great thing and job seekers should utilize them as much as possible.
 They provide an inside peek or “free sample” into a company and role that you might be interested in.
 It’s great to test the waters first, before jumping straight in.

 7. Don’t Fully Trust Career Quizzes